 Its devotion to customer service now courses through three generations of family ownership.

-Click on the title above to view the timeline.
+Click on the title below to view the timeline.

 1942 Founder Martin Bathe Sr. moved from Argle Mo., a small town near Jefferson City, to St. Louis where he found war-time employment at a small arms plant as the foreman of electrical maintenance.

 1945 Martin Bathe Sr. founds Bathe Electric Co., employing 15 electricians out of the garage of his home in Jennings, Mo.

 1958 To accommodate its growing business, Bathe Electric Co. relocates to a larger office and warehouse in Dellwood, Mo.
 In addition, Martin’s son, Ed Bathe, joins the company as a purchasing agent.

 1972 Bathe Electric Co. expands again and relocates to Hazelwood, Mo.

 1979 Ed Bathe’s son and current president of J. Bathe Electric Co., Jeff Bathe, joins the family business as an electrical apprentice.